‘Sports Illustrated’ Bombshell Camille Kostek Shows Off Ample Amounts Of Cleavage In Smoking Hot Bikini

 “Camille you’re absolutely stunning,” another social media user wrote.
 “You’re such a great and beautiful person all around and that’s why we all love you.
 We are your biggest fan.”

-Last week, The Inquisitr shared that Camille got all dolled up for an event.
+Last week, The Inquisitr shared that Kostek got all dolled up for an event.
 In one of the hot snapshots, the model’s gorgeous figure was on display in a short red skirt and matching red cropped jacket.
-Camille’s toned and tanned legs took center stage in the shot and she completed the look with a pair of high white pumps.
+Kostek’s toned and tanned legs took center stage in the shot and she completed the look with a pair of high white pumps.
 That particular post racked up over 26,000 likes and well over 100-plus comments.

-For those who want to stay up-to-date with all of Camille’s photos, they can do so by giving her a follow on Instagram.
+For those who want to stay up to date with all of Kostek’s photos, they can do so by giving her a follow on Instagram.